dylnb/esslli2015-monads/gsv/README.md

 Here's the recipe:

 * given a starting infostate s, choose an object a from the domain of discourse.

 * Construct a modified infostate s' by adjusting the assignment function of each possibility so as to map the variable x to a.

 * Then update s' with φ.

 * Finally, take the union over the results of doing this for every object a in the domain of discourse.

+And here is the definition of truth:

 * Truth: if updating φ with the information state that contains only the possibility i returns the empty information state, then not φ is